macaw-cad/react-jss-typescript-starter/README.md

 The above deployment process is slow and requires a Sitecore server to deploy to.

-There is also another approach that can be started with the command `npm run serve`.
+There is also another approach that can be started with the command `npm run serve:connected`.
 The app is now served using a Node Express based web server in development mode with the following features:

 1. Provides server-side rendering without creating a production build and costly deployments to Sitecore first
 2. JavaScript bundle required for running the web-server (including all code for the React components) is rebuilt on each code change